viromelab/tracespipe/README.md

 <ul>
 <li>compression-based predictors;</li>
 <li>sequence alignments;</li>
-<li>\textit{de-novo} assembly.</li>
+<li><i>de-novo</i> assembly.</li>
 </ul>
-The compression-based prediction uses the FALCON tecnhology to find the reference genome (from a Large database) which has the higgest similarity value relative to the sequenced reads.
-After, the best reference is used by Bowtie2 to read alignment.
-A consensus sequence is built.
-Then, de-novo assembly (SPAdes) is used to draft scaffolds.
+The compression-based prediction uses FALCON tecnhology to find the best reference genome (from a Large viral database) which has the higgest similarity value relative to the sequenced reads.
+After, the best reference is used by Bowtie2 in read alignment.
+A consensus sequence is built using Bcftools.
+Then, <i>de-novo</i> assembly (SPAdes) is used to draft scaffolds.
 The high coverage scaffolds that overlap totally or partially the consensus sequence are used to validate or augment the new genome.
+The final analysis of the assembly is supervised with the IGV, before drafting a final sequence.

 This pipeline has been tested in Illumina HiSeq and NovaSeq platforms.